 In contrast to culling before birth, the health status of an infant depends on the type of mechanism.
 If the scarring mechanism works, the conditional mean of the truncated normal distribution shifts to the left because the original mean of the distribution moves to the left, as illustrated in Figure~\ref{fig:scarring}.
 If the selection mechanism works instead, the conditional mean of the truncated normal distribution shifts to the right as the survival threshold moves to the right, cutting the lower tail of the original distribution, as illustrated in Figure~\ref{fig:selection}.
 If both mechanisms work at the same time, the health status of an infant should therefore be unchanged.

 Fortunately, the annual vital statistics reports provide complete figures on infant deaths in all prefectures (Section~\ref{sec:sec33}).
-As the infant mortality rate can accurately represent the health status at birth \citep{Almond:2006va}, I employ it as a proxy for the health status of infants and analyze the mechanism behind the observed sex ratio at birth during the influenza pandemic.\footnote{The fetal death rate cannot be used to test this mechanisms due to the systematic issues in the statistics.
-See Section~\ref{sec:sec31} for details.}
+As the infant mortality rate can represent the health status at birth \citep{Almond:2006va}, I employ it as a proxy for the health status of infants and analyze the mechanism behind the observed sex ratio at birth during the influenza pandemic.
+The fetal death rate cannot be used to test this mechanism due to the systematic issues in the statistics (Section~\ref{sec:sec31}).